dnnsharp/infobox-guide/installation.md

 avt.InfoBox.GuideMenu - used to open your created Guides In the steps below, we are going to show you how to add InfoBox on a page.

+1.
-1. When the page you work on is opened, select the Modules option from the top menu, click on the Add New Module option 2.Find avt.InfoBox and with Drag&Drop option add the module to your page
+When the page you work on is opened, select the Modules option from the top menu, click on the Add New Module option
+2.
+3.
-3. Now you have installed InfoBox Module on your page
+Find avt.InfoBox and with Drag&Drop option add the module to your page Now you have installed InfoBox Module on your page

 Important: Note that you will need to unlock the 30 Day trial or Activate for Production before you are able to see this screen.